dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 ![Grocery Delivery Subscription](/imgs/UX writing challenges/grocery delivery subscription.png)

 ### Why This Solution Works
-The difficulty with this one is communicating that this subscription service only covers *one delivery per month*, not **monthly* deliveries.
-Since the main goal of a promo screen is to get users to the sign-up screen, one could argue that a better strategy would be to explain the fine print later.
-But I believe transparency is the best way to retain customers over the long run and that the value proposition is still high enough to convert loyal shoppers who already have the supermarket app.
+The challenge here is clarifying that the subscription covers *one delivery per month* rather than unlimited deliveries or *monthly* deliveries, which is vague.
+While a promo screen’s primary goal is to drive sign-ups, I believe transparency upfront builds long-term trust.
+The value proposition remains compelling enough to convert loyal app users despite this concession.
 #### Engaging, Relatable, and Context-Aware Headline:
-"Let us get those bags for you." uses a conversational and friendly tone.
+"Let us get those bags for you" is conversational and friendly, reminding the user of a helpful clerk.
+It's also not obvious what it means, sparking the user's curiosity to read on: "What does this mean?
+I don't have to carry  my bags?"
 It appeals to shoppers who dislike the hassle of carrying groceries, immediately highlighting the value of convenience.
 Further, the heading complements the user's current experience of being in the supermarket, presenting the service as a way to make future trips easier or unnecessary.
 #### Clear and Compelling Value Proposition:
 The body emphasizes simplicity and savings: "For just $10/month" makes the cost transparent, while "choose as many items as you like" removes concerns about limitations.
 This clarity helps users see the value of the service without overloading them with details.
 #### Actionable Instructions: